8n8/bigwebthing/README.md

             32 + 16 bytes: encrypted static key
             16 bytes: overhead of empty payload

-    141 bytes: Noise transport message
+    113 bytes: Noise transport message
         1 byte: 2
         32 bytes: first handshake message
         16 bytes: overhead
-        92 bytes
+        64 bytes
             encrypted
                 32 bytes: hash of encrypted chunk
-                32 bytes: secret key of encrypted chunk 12 bytes: nonce for symmetric crypto
+                32 bytes: secret key of encrypted chunk
-                16 bytes: mac for symmetric crypto

-    <= 15935 bytes: Symmetrically encrypted: last and possibly first
+    <= 15935 bytes: Symmetrically encrypted chunk
         1 byte: 3
-        <= 15934 bytes: the chunk

-    15935 bytes: Symmetrically encrypted: not the last in sequence 1 byte: 4
+        12 bytes: random nonce
+        16 bytes: auth tag
-        15934 bytes
+        <= 15906 bytes
             encrypted
+                either
+                    1 byte: 0 (this is the last chunk)
+                    <= 15905 bytes: the chunk
+                or
-                32 bytes: the hash of the next encrypted chunk 15902 bytes: the chunk
+                    1 byte: 1 (this is not the last chunk) 32 bytes: the hash of the next encrypted chunk 15873 bytes: the chunk

 ### Before chunking but after encoding